chdeese/SimpleLevelGenerator/DOCUMENTATION.md

 - Create a new Blueprint from AGameLevel
 - Configure values in the details panel
 - Optional: Add custom data to spawn custom rooms*
-- Note: Entities do not spawn if no Entity data is provided.
+Note: Entities do not spawn if no Entity data is provided.

 #### &nbsp; Lastly
 - Add the new Blueprint to the scene
+Note: spawns game level at runtime if `boolean` is true.

 #### &nbsp; *Customization
 - __Custom Rooms__: create new instances of URoomDataAsset